Janet at Indianapolis, 1979 (Image copyright www.indycar.com)

 This was about as much road racing as much as her small budget would allow until 1976, when she received a call that would change her life, and hopefully the face of motorsport in the USA.

 Rolla Vollstedt was a small team owner who was interested in running Janet in Indycars, hopefully as the first woman to start the Indy 500.
 The team's budget was not much more than her own, but she jumped at the chance.
 After some testing, her first race was at Trenton.
 Her admission to the race did not go down too well with the traditionalists at the circuit, and everywhere she raced she got a hostile reception for quite some time.
 However, the officials were sufficiently happy with her performance to allow her to take the Indy 500 rookie test, amid more protests.
 She ignored her doubters and passed the test first time, but when the time came, she was unable to qualify for the race itself.
-This was a disappointment for Janet and an apparent victory for the chauvinists, some of whom had deliberately misled her into following the lowest line around the track, claiming that this was appropriate for rookies.
+This was a disappointment for Janet and an apparent victory for the chauvinists, some of whom had deliberately misled her into holding her line against the faster cars, claiming that this was appropriate for rookies.
 It was not.
 Arlene Hiss was subjected to the same treatment earlier in the year.

 It wasn't long before she was back proving herself on the ovals, in the NASCAR Winston Cup this time.
 She was a promising fifteenth out of forty starters at Charlotte Motor Speedway.
 Charlotte's circuit boss, Humpy Wheeler, wanted to bring in a female driver, having seen the popularity of Billie Jean King and her "Battle of the Sexes" with Bobby Riggs.
 He recruited a local banker, Lynda Ferreri, to come in as team owner, and the Kelly Girl recruitment agency as sponsor.
 Lynda Ferreri would run Janet's cars throughout her NASCAR career.